jeffreyfei/classnotes-f2018/finals-summary-notes.md

 **Stromatolite** - communities of microorganisms that baffle, trap, and precipitate particles into microbial mats in shallow water environment

-**Aquitard** - a impermeable body of rock or sediment that hinders or prevents groundwater movement and cannot be extracted for use by humans

 - 3% fresh water, 2% locked in glaciers

 #### Water